Michaelangel007/easing/README.md

 * No native unsigned 64-bit int. `var n = (1 << 63); console.log( n ); // -2147483648` // **facepalm**
 * Every number is a 64-bit floating-point, unless you use [Float32Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Float32Array)
 * The comparision operator `==` is [horribly broken](https://dorey.github.io/JavaScript-Equality-Table/) i.e. `if( 0 == "0" ) console.log( "equal" ); // equal!?`
 * Its type system is foobar.
-See Gary Bernhardt's [WAT talk](https://www.destroyallsoftware.com/talks/wat) talk for how brain-dead the language is.
+See Gary Bernhardt's [WAT talk](https://www.destroyallsoftware.com/talks/wat) for how brain-dead the language is.
-* No automatic multi-line string concatenation.
+* No automatic _multiline string_ concatenation.
 This means you need to do stupd shit like this _at run-time!_

 ```Javascript
  var text = ''